Python vs. PySpark Notebooks in Microsoft Fabric

 In a recent project, I needed to reduce a dataset down to 310 million rows.
 Given the scale, I ran the entire pipeline in PySpark — and it was the right call.

-Love It: Power BI in the Browser with Microsoft Fabric
+Power BI in the Browser with Microsoft Fabric

 I grew up on desktop tools — Power BI Desktop, Tableau, RStudio.
 But with Microsoft Fabric, I do everything in the browser, and honestly?
 I love it.